 Science Daily released a study that said a child in the US is treated in an emergency room every other hour due to an amusement park injury.
 From 1990 to 2010, nearly 93,000 children were injured due to a roller coaster, merry-go-round, or coin-operated ride.

 The biggest difference in the proceedings is that the law has to deeply analyze and protect the right of the injured child since they are unable to act on their own behalf.

-In the case of a theme park accident, the parent of the child will need to act as “Guardian ad Litem” — meaning for the purposes of litigation — and has up to four years in the state of Florida to file for compensation based on the Florida Statutes, Title VIII, 95.11 (3).
+In the case of a theme park accident, the parent of the child will need to act as “Guardian ad Litem” — meaning for the purposes of litigation — and has up to two years in the state of Florida to file for compensation based on the Florida Statutes, Title VIII, 95.11 (3).

 - Filing a lawsuit against a theme park can actually be helpful

 Amusement parks are established on the grounds of providing safe, family fun.
 The key word there being safe.

 If an injury occurs, and there was something or should be something done in order to avoid it happening again, then a lawsuit can require the park owners to implement a change.

 Along with the changes made, the lawsuit can help the injured, and their family, by covering expenses such as medical, lost wages, and even pain and suffering.